tlin41390/MusicClassification/README.md

 $ mongofiles -d=<database_name> put <path_to_png_or_wav_file>
 ```
 If loading data manually, ensure to update `config.py` with the chosen
-database and collection.
+database and collection names.
 Also note that `mongofiles` will set the `filename`
-field of each document in the GridFS `fs.files` collection to the
+field of each document in the GridFS `fs.files` collection to the specified
 `<path_to_png_or_wav_file>`.
 One should therefore run the `mongofiles` command
 from the root of this repository since this relative path is used to extract
 the data from MongoDB in `Music_Classification.ipynb`.